orionlee/aLjotIt/DevNotes.md

 ## Additional features
 - [ ] support send action - add to scratch pad, to copy/paste multiple times from a page in forming a longer note
-- [ ] Lock screen edge case: if the app is in foreground before going to lock screen, put it back to background
+- [ ] Lock screen UI refinement case
+    - if the app is in foreground before going to lock screen, put it back to background
+    - On lock screen, once Scratch Pad is brought out, it should be hidden once it is done (while still on lock screen), e.g., upon hitting send button, the UI should be hidden.
 - reduce apk / memory footprint (by cutting number of support libs used)
 - UI for post lock screen: somehow remind users to send to Keep
     - do we show send / share button on lock screen?